-An Italian type of pasta filata cheese, Caciocavallo di Bufala is produced by Quattro Portoni in Bergamo, Italy.
-The name means "cheese on horseback" and is thought to have originated from the fact that the cheeses are always hung together by a rope and left to mature by placing them 'a cavallo', i.e. straddling, upon a horizontal stick or branch.
+An Italian cheese, Caciocavallo di Bufala is produced by Quattro Portoni in Bergamo, Italy.
+The name means "cheese on horseback" and is thought to have originated from the fact that the cheeses are always hung together by a rope and left to mature by placing them 'a Cavallo', i.e. straddling, upon a horizontal stick or branch.